ankitaanand96/credit_card_customer_segmentation_and_dynamic_credit_risk_forecasting/README.md

 To understand customer behavior holistically, we integrated two complementary datasets:

-cc_general.xlsx – Captures transaction-level data such as balance, credit limit, total purchases, cash advances, and payment history.
-→ This reflects how a customer uses their credit card.
+- cc_general.xlsx → Captures transaction-level data such as balance, credit limit, total purchases, cash advances, and payment history.
+(This reflects how a customer uses their credit card.)

-credit_card_demographics.xlsx – Contains profile-level details such as age, income band, and geography.
-→ This provides context about who the customer is.
+- credit_card_demographics.xlsx → Contains profile-level details such as age, income band, and geography.
+(This provides context about who the customer is.)

 By combining these two sources, the analysis links behavioral variables (spending, repayment, credit use) with demographic patterns, forming a complete view of risk and opportunity.